zotero/zoterobib/src/html/faq.md

   * Browser extensions for Chrome, Firefox, and Safari to help you save items with one click
   * Automatic downloading of PDFs and webpage snapshots
-  * Word processor plugins to help you insert in-text citations and automatically generate a bibliography from the citations in your document
+  * Word processor plugins to help you quickly insert citations and automatically generate a bibliography from the citations in your document, with support for subsequent citations, given name disambiguation, ordered numeric styles, and other advanced features
   * Organization and tagging
   * Note-taking
   * Advanced sorting and searching